San Francisco Health Care Security Ordinance

 - At least 60% of all required expenditures must be irrevocable in 2015

 - At least 80% of all required expenditures must be irrevocable in 2016

 - All required expenditures now irrevocable in 2017

 Irrevocability means that 100% of the mandated spend must be spent, regardless of whether insurance is being provided.
 Therefore employers are required to meet an hourly spend level — so even if an employer is paying for health insurance for an employee, if the amount of the insurance premium averages to less than the calculated hourly spend for that employee, the employer is expected to spend the difference on another healthcare product.

 Health Reimbursement Accounts

 Prior to 2014, health reimbursement accounts (HRAs) covered a wide range of medical expenses, but due to the market reforms related to the Affordable Care Act, HRAs are now considered excepted benefits (see the OLSE’s FAQs for full information).
 Unspent funds placed in HRAs can revert back to the employer after 24 months.
-However, in 2015, all health care expenditures began phasing into irrevocability, which means that there is now a limit to the amount of unspent expenditures that can revert back to the employer.
-In 2015, 60 percent of the funds were irrevocable; now in 2016, 80 percent of funds are irrevocable; and 100 percent will be irrevocable in 2017.
-Irrevocability applies to all health care funds on an employee basis; not just to HRAs.
-That means that now in 2016, 80 percent of hourly spending requirement funds cannot revert back to the employer after 24 months, and finally increasing to full irrevocability in 2017.
-See more details below.
+However, in 2015, all health care expenditures began phasing into irrevocability, having reached 100 percent irrevocability in 2017, which means that no healthcare expenditures less than the mandated spend can revert back to the employer.
+In 2015, 60 percent of the funds were irrevocable; now in 2016, 80 percent of funds are irrevocable; and 100 percent of the funds are now irrevocable.
+Irrevocability applies to all health care allocations as required by law on an employee basis.
+Irrevocability means the previous practice of unspent funds reverting back to the employer after 24 months is no longer permitted.
 To understand the rules pertaining to revocable expenditures and how they count toward meeting the HCSO requirements, please see here.

 Affordable Care Act